-Mawgan Porth has all your essential shops, plus great places to eat and drink.
-However, the jewel in its crown is the beach.
+Our self-catering holiday cottages in Mawgan Porth are within walking distance to all your essential shops, great places to eat and drink, plus the jewel in its crown, the beach.

 Sitting at the bottom of steep cliffs and with stretching sands at low tide, Mawgan Porth beach has all the best ingredients; rock pools, rolling surf and amazing sunsets.
 No wonder The Times named it one of the best beaches in Britain stating ‘There are better-known and busier beaches in Cornwall, but few can match the raw beauty of Mawgan Porth’.